 The road to Santiago

-The estuary has also been a meeting point for culture, Camino de Santiago that crossed the Cantabrian coast entered Asturias crossing from Unquera to Tina, stopping at the monastery (today in ruins) of Tinamayor, very close to the famous prehistoric cave of the Pindal.
+The estuary has also been a meeting point for culture, The Santiago Way that crossed the Cantabrian coast entered Asturias crossing from Unquera to Tina, stopping at the monastery (today in ruins) of Tinamayor, very close to the famous prehistoric cave of the Pindal.